About the Education Access Center

 - Keyboard Accessibility info/guide from WebAIM.org

 - General info about Accessibility Evaluation tools - WebAIM.
 You will have to perform manual checks.
 Remember: Do not rely on fully automated tools to check for accessibility.
-They can not perform important checks such as: keyboard navigation, form accessibility, text contrast with backgrounds, navigation, important text embedded in pictures (pictures of text) and others.
+They can not perform important checks such as: keyboard navigation, form accessibility, text contrast with backgrounds, important text embedded in pictures (pictures of text) and others.

 - Form Accessibility: General info/guide from WebAIM.org.

 - Form Accessibility: Usable and Accessible Form Validation and Error Recovery

 - Error Identification: WCAG 2.0 - Understanding Success Criteria 3.3.1: